How Much Are Construction Manager or Project Manager Fees?

 Accept liability for staying within budget and on time

-A general contractor (GC) will charge a higher rate than managers for their services, closer to 10% to 20% of the overall cost versus 5% to 15% for CMs.
+A general contractor (GC) charges a higher rate than managers for their services, closer to 10% to 20% of the overall cost versus 5% to 15% for CMs.

 A GC will: